PurpleI2P/i2pd_docs_en/docs/user-guide/tunnels.md

-explicitPeers                 | List of comma-separated b64 addresses of peers to use (default: unset) i2p.streaming.initialAckDelay | Milliseconds to wait before sending Ack. (default: 200) i2p.streaming.answerPings     | Enable sending pongs. true by default i2cp.leaseSetType             | Type of LeaseSet to be sent.
+explicitPeers                 | List of comma-separated b64 addresses of peers to use (default: unset) i2p.streaming.initialAckDelay | Milliseconds to wait before sending Ack. (default: 200) i2p.streaming.answerPings     | Enable sending pongs. true by default i2p.streaming.maxOutboundSpeed| Max outbound speed of stream in bytes/sec.
+1730000000 by default i2cp.leaseSetType             | Type of LeaseSet to be sent.
 1, 3 or 5. (default: 3) i2cp.leaseSetEncType          | Comma separated encryption types to be used in LeaseSet type 3 or 5. (default: 0,4) i2cp.leaseSetPrivKey          | Decryption key for encrypted LeaseSet in base64.
 PSK or private DH